QuadriniL/GRIPP-PaymentService/README.md

-# GRIPP-PaymentService
+# GRIPP
+## PaymentService
-This micro service is for general payments for the Gripp Platform or others.
+The micro service for general payments of Gripp Platform or others.